-So, in fact, a modest number of unused, re-A reservation of Section 8 funds for speci- served Section 8 units contribute to reducing risk for the sale of tax exempt bonds which finance the construction or rehabilitation of low, moderate, and market rate housing.
+So, in fact, a modest number of unused, reserved Section 8 units contribute to reducing risk for the sale of tax exempt bonds which finance the construction or rehabilitation of low, moderate, and market rate housing.
 These funds then stand idle--prisoners of IHDA obligation--for 30-40 years.

-Yes, a small, legal scam as they come.
-Not so in Don's mind.
+Yes, a small, legal scam as they come. so in Don's mind.